Methodology

 Score (0–100)

-The Score is a compact summary of confluence for a timeframe.
+The Score is the main confluence output for a timeframe.

-• • Around 50 often means mixed conditions.
+• • Around 50 often means mixed evidence.

 • • Farther from 50 means clearer directional bias in that timeframe.